 What is the Healthiest Potato?

-New potatoes (pomme de terre primeur) from the Île de Noirmoutier are always first to arrive and have IGP quality status.
-They are reputed for their sweetness and contain double amounts of Vitamin C as regular potatoes.
+Small, new potatoes (pomme de terre primeur) from the Île de Noirmoutier are always first to arrive and have IGP quality status.
+They're slightly sweet and contain double amounts of Vitamin C as regular potatoes.

 About 25 producers from the island or Noirmoutier in la Vendée (Pays de la Loire region) harvest potatoes from mid-April after only 90 days following plantation (compared to 120 for other varieties) and sold within 72 hours.
 The most popular variety from Noirmoutier is Sirtema.

-Bad storage isn't good for potatoes.
+Bad storage isn't good for potatoes and so they'll lose these vitamins and minerals.
 Store them in a cool, dry and dark place, never in the fridge.
 According to a BBC report, avoid storing near onions or in metal containers, as this will discolour them, turning them green.

 French Expression Using Potatoes